 For a funded defined benefit fund member, the amount of their “notional taxed contributions” for a financial year, counts towards the person’s concessional contributions cap.
 Note that other contributions made to the funded defined benefit fund, that are not included in notional taxed contributions, do not count towards the person’s concessional contributions cap.

 According to the explanatory memorandum (Chapter 4) accompanying the new legislation introducing the lower concessional cap, notional taxed contributions are “broadly equivalent to the contributions that would have been required in that year to fund the individual’s expected final benefits.
 Notional taxed contributions are only calculated for defined benefit schemes to the extent that the schemes hold assets and are subject to tax”.

 Transitional rules apply for certain defined benefit interests that an individual held on 5 September 2006 or 12 May 2009: if an individual’s notional taxed contributions exceed the concessional cap for a financial year, they will be deemed to equal the cap for the financial year.

 Note: For members of unfunded defined benefit schemes, and members of constitutionally protected funds, super contributions and other certain amounts will now count against a fund member’s concessional contributions cap.
 Currently, such contributions do not count toward the concessional cap of fund members from these 2 types of super funds.
-The calculation of concessional contributions for members of unfunded (untaxed) schemes, and also constitutionally protected funds, differs from the calculation for funded (taxed) defined benefit schemes.
+The calculation of concessional contributions for members of unfunded (untaxed) schemes, and also for members of constitutionally protected funds, differs from the calculation for funded (taxed) defined benefit schemes.
 A different calculation method is used, although again such a calculation will ensure that if a fund member exceeds the cap, it will be deemed that the contributions equal the concessional cap.
 If you belong to such a super fund, check with your super fund about how your concessional contributions are counted from 1 July 2017 onwards.
 Also note that the inclusion of such contributions towards your concessional cap may limit your ability to make further concessional contributions to other super fund accounts for the 2017/2018 and 2018/2019 years, and future years.